nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - `DeleteVideoCommand`: single video to be deleted
 - `DeleteMultipleVideosCommand`: more than one video to be deleted

-4. If no exceptions are thrown, Le Tracker has successfully maanged to delete the specified module(s)/lecture(s)/video(s) the respective context. <br>
+4. If no exceptions are thrown, Le Tracker has successfully managed to delete the specified module(s)/lecture(s)/video(s) the respective context. <br>
 Possible exceptions that could be thrown are:
     - Command contains duplicate entities to be deleted
     - Invalid format for any entity